Narayan (writer): Literary career

 Narayan started his literary career by writing a few short stories, which were published in periodicals.
 The writing did not attract the attention of readers but it did attract attention of the negative sort: of his immediate superior.
 With the publication of his debut novel Kocharethi in 1998, Narayan became Kerala's first tribal novelist.
 The novel, through the lives of its protagonist Kunjipennu and her childhood love and later husband, Kochuraman, depicts the history, traditions and travails of the Malayarayar tribal community in Kerala in the twentieth century.
 While Narayan completed the manuscript of the novel in 1988, it was published only ten years later by the DC Books.
 The novel was critically acclaimed and went on to win the Kerala Sahitya Akademi Award.
 Its English translation as Kocharethi: The Araya Woman by Catherine Thankamma was published by the Oxford University Press in 2011 and won the Economist Crossword Book Award in the Indian language translation category for 2011.

 Awards and recognitions

 Kocharethi was given the Kerala Sahitya Akademi Award in the Novel category for the year 1999.
 The novel's English translation by Catherine Thankamma won the Economist Crossword Book Award in 2011.
 Narayan is also a recipient of many other awards including Thoppil Ravi Award and Abu Dhabi Sakthi Award.

 Kocharethi has run into six editions in Malayalam and has been translated into Hindi as Pahadin and into all the south Indian languages.
 A French translation of the novel is also in progress.

 Death

-Narayan died with COVID-19 on 16 August 2022, at the age of 81.
+Narayan died following COVID-19-related complications on 16 August 2022, at the age of 81.